-- We are investigating the effect that sunlight has on: - black paper - green plants. - We are investigating the effect that sunlight has on different classroom objects. - We are investigating how quickly sunlight can heat water in differentcoloured containers. - We are investigating whether different colours affect how quickly heat from the sun melts ice. - We are investigating how the sun makes shadows.
+- We are investigating the effect that sunlight has on: - black paper - green plants. - We are investigating how quickly sunlight can heat water in differentcoloured containers. - We are investigating whether different colours affect how quickly heat from the sun melts ice. - We are investigating how the sun makes shadows. - We are investigating how to make and use a sundial.

 This lesson has two parts.
-Both parts need to be set up on the same day or run as close together as possible.
+Both parts to be set up on the same day or as close together as possible.

-We are investigating the effect different amounts of sunlight have on black paper Part B
+We are investigating the effect different amounts of sunlight have on black paper.

+Part B